 You are highly encouraged to consult the U.S. State Department and the Centers for Disease Control for further information, travel precautions, and immunization recommendations for the country where you will be participating in your education abroad opportunity.

-All Students studying abroad Spring or Fall 2013 must attend one of the travel health and safety classes listed below:
+All Students studying abroad Spring 2014 must attend one of the travel health and safety classes listed below:

 All classes are held at MSU Student Health Services in the Swingle Building (East of the SUB).